 Deliverables: Robust, generalizable tools for understanding and predicting soil biogeochemical response to global change across spatial and temporal scales

-- Increase process-level understanding of the controls of soil carbon turnover and stocks
+- Develop process-level understanding of the controls of soil carbon turnover and stocks.

 - Improve predictions of soil biogeochemistry as part of the soil-plant-climate system and the role of soils in global change.

 In Phase 1, working with the factors of soil depth and warming, the team established whole soil warming experiments.
 Review the team’s research results.